Directory Structures

 Hierarchical VS Flat Structures

-While it’s straightforward to critique the Shopify CLI’s rigid flat structure mandate for theme development, the hierarchical (custom) structures offered by Syncify come with their own set of challenges.
+While it’s easy to critique the Shopify CLI’s rigid flat structure mandate for theme development, the hierarchical (custom) structures offered by Syncify come with their own set of challenges.
 Despite these shortcomings, Syncify strives to address each potential issue with minimally invasive workarounds, ensuring flexibility without overwhelming complexity.

-One notable limitation of the hierarchical approach is the difficulty in pinpointing location context.
-This can complicate certain tasks, such as downloading files from a theme using sy pull commands.
-To mitigate this, Syncify offers solutions like Stash References, which provide a clear method to handle such cases and maintain control over file organization.
+commands.
+To mitigate this, Syncify offers solutions like Root Definitions, which provide a clear method to handle such cases and maintain control over file organization.
 The hierarchical approach, while powerful, is not flawless.
 It trades some of the flat structure’s simplicity for greater flexibility, which can occasionally feel like a double-edged sword.
 Still, when compared holistically, the hierarchical model imposes fewer overall constraints.

 Base Directories

-The base directory input and output path references point to theme source and distribution files.
+path references point to theme source and distribution files.
 The values you provide will refer to a directory name that is relative to the root of your project.
-You cannot define multi-level directories (e.g: some/dir) or reverse paths (e.g: ../dir).
-You can pass these references within a Syncify configuration file or via the CLI.
+You cannot define multi-level directories (e.g: some/dir

 ├── source